NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6A(B)
     - Transition delayed 5 frames
     - Has a closer hit
+- 4B
-- 4B cannot be followed up on on whiff
+    - Cannot be followed up on on whiff
+    - Guards from frames 2-5 instead of 2-7
 - 4B(B)
     - Has flying screen added
     - Hitbox appears one frame earlier